New Ga. 400 interchange among Buckhead master plan ‘big ideas’

 The obvious issue with any version of the concept, Bosman said, is it “starts to bump into neighborhoods.”

-“Right now, it’s a line on a piece of paper,” and some attendees made it clear they’d like to erase it.
+“Right now, it’s a line on a piece of paper,” Bosman said, and some attendees made it clear they’d like to erase it.
 One woman immediately approached the consultants asking how it would stop the existing cut-through traffic pushed into Pine Hills by people using the wayfinding phone app Waze.

 Lenox streetscape and park